 Other online projects: AI Impacts

 Katja is involved with effective altruism and LessWrong.
 She’s an expert on the anthropic reasoning problem.
-She’s currently working for MIRI.
+She’s currently working on AI Impacts, which is funded via MIRI but a mostly independent project (receiving only funds specifically earmarked for it).

 My first substantive contact with Katja was in May 2013, when she got in touch with me for a Workflowy on the costs and benefits of open borders and migration liberalization at large.
-The updated version is here, and you can see a list of similar links on Katja’s site here.
+You can see a list of similar links on Katja’s site here.

 With some assistance from Paul Christiano (mentioned later on this page), Katja began work on the AI Impacts site in 2014 and has been blogging regularly on it in 2015.
 Although I haven’t played any direct role in the site, I’ve encouraged Katja to work on it and also given her some suggestions.